Set#

 # Method 2: Using an assignment and the sum operator for aggregations

-Note that the set ijk is a three-dimensional set, its elements are 3-tuples and all permutations of the elements of the three sets i, j and k are in its domain.
+Note that the set ijk is a three-dimensional set, its elements are 3-tuples and all permutations of the elements of the three sets i, j and k make up its data.
 Thus the number of elements of the set ijk is 3 x 2 x 4 = 24.
-The set ij1a is a two-dimensional set that is declared in the set statement but not defined.
-The first assignment statement defines the members of the set ij1a.
-This is a projection from the set ijk to the set ij1a where the three-tuples of the first set are mapped onto the pairs of the second set, such that the dimension k is eliminated.
-This means that the four elements "i1.j1.k1", "i1.j1.k2", "i1.j1.k3" and "i1.j1.k4" of the set ijk are all mapped to the element "i1.j1" of the set ij1a.
-Note that in this context, the result of the gamspy.Sum() operation is not a number but a set.
-The second and third assignments are aggregations, where the number of elements of the two sets are computed.
+The set ij1a is a two-dimensional set that is declared in the set statement but without data.
+The first assignment statement defines the members of the set ij.
+This is a projection from the set ijk to the set ij where the three-tuples of the first set are mapped onto the pairs of the second set, such that the dimension k is eliminated.
+This means that the four elements "i1.j1.k1", "i1.j1.k2", "i1.j1.k3" and "i1.j1.k4" of the set ijk are all mapped to the element "i1.j1" of the set ij.
+Note that in this context, the result of the Sum operation decides about set membership (0 not a member, ≠0 is member).
+The assignments to ij_count are aggregations, where the number of elements of the two sets are computed.
 As already mentioned, the result of the first aggregation is 24 and the result of the second aggregation is 6 = 24 / 4.

 Singleton Sets#

 A singleton set in GAMSPy is a special set that has at most one element (zero elements are allowed as well).
 Like other sets, singleton sets may have a domain with several dimensions.
-Singleton sets are declared with the boolean is_singleton in the gamspy.Set() class (or the gamspy.Container() class).
+Singleton sets are declared with the boolean is_singleton in the Set class (or the addSet function).

 from gamspy import Container, Set